Why might someone use donor eggs?

 Genetic screening for egg donors

-The number of genetic variants (mutations) for which an egg donor is screened varies considerably by fertility clinic, egg bank, agency, and country.
-Most clinics include more than the minimum number of screens suggested and screen hundreds of genetic variants in their genetic screening panel.
-Asking about details of the genetic screening panel used for egg donors is a useful question for recipients to consider when choosing a donor.
+The number of genetic variants (or mutations) for which an egg donor is screened varies by fertility clinic, egg bank, agency, and country.
+Most clinics include more than the minimum number of screens suggested and screen hundreds of variants in their genetic screening panel.
+Asking about details of the genetic screening panel used for egg donors is a useful question when choosing a donor.

 Medical history